Playa Blanca in Costa Rica is one of those hidden gems that most tourists don’t visit because they don’t know that it exists.

-Getting to Playa Blanca in Costa Rica:
+Getting to Playa Blanca in Costa Rica

 To get to Playa Blanca you need to type in “Parqueo Para Particulares” into your GPS (we like using the free app Waze for directions) or into Google Maps.
 This will direct you straight to the Playa Blanca parking lot.

 Eventually, you will enter the resort area with many nice private homes and hotels.
 You are allowed to drive here.
-Just keep going straight all the way to the end.
+Just keep going straight (to the right towards the ocean) all the way to the end.

 At the end of the road, you will see a dirt parking lot with an attendant.
 The attendant working will ask you for a few dollars to watch your car for the day.